reg1z/hyprSec/README.md

 - ML4W uses symbolic link/ GNU stow to implement large portions of its functionality/directory structure.
 If the end-user had planned on augmenting a pre-configured setup with their own symbolic links and configs, this can drastically complicate things.

-## Details

 ### Goals

 - Minimalist.
-Functionality beyond standard expectations should be opt-in.
+Functionality beyond standard desktop expectations should be opt-in.
+- Give the user a choice.
+With default selections, `install.sh` is intended to provide a basic functional Hyprland setup.
+However, installer prompts should facilitate the installation of "riskier" packages (AUR helper, convenience, bells and whistles, etc...)
+ONLY if the user consciously opts in.
 - Aside from the optional choice of an AUR helper, **ALL packages** included in the default installation script are sourced from the official Arch repositories.
 - In the installation script, optional selections are opt-out (`[N]o`) by default.
 - Secure-by-default.
-Default functionality should be implemented using reputable packages.
+Functionality should be implemented using reputable packages where possible.
 Functionality should be implemented with as few packages as possible.
 - UWSM-managed.
 - Default configuration uses no symbolic links.
 This gives end-users more agency to personally customize.
-- Similar to EndeavourOS's philosophy, Bluetooth is disabled by default.
+- Similar to the [philosophy of EndeavourOS](https://discovery.endeavouros.com/audio/bluetooth/2021/03/), Bluetooth support is included, but *disabled* by default.

-### UWSM Quirks
+## UWSM Quirks
-For these dotfiles, you might want to check out the [systemd startup guide on the Hyprland wiki](https://wiki.hyprland.org/Useful-Utilities/Systemd-start/)
+Because this setup uses UWSM, you might want to check out the [systemd startup guide on the Hyprland wiki](https://wiki.hyprland.org/Useful-Utilities/Systemd-start/)

-For example, here's an excerpt from the docs on the importance of properly prefacing startup commands within your own custom configurations:
+For example, here's an excerpt from that page on the importance of properly prefacing startup commands within your configs:

 > The concept of a session managed by Systemd implies also running applications as units.
 Uwsm provides a helper to do it.
 Running applications as child processes inside compositor’s unit is discouraged.
 >